-Here’s an easy guide for Yacht Chefs arriving into Berth One, West Palm Beach for the first time.
+Here’s an easy guide for Yacht Chefs arriving at Berth One, West Palm Beach for the first time.

 Where to provision when you are based in Berth One

 There is no need for golf carts.
 Produce and frozen goods and be delivered right to the dock, just meters from the gangway.
 This means your expensive guest provisions can be loaded on board with minimal time outside in the humid West Palm air.
-If you prefer to visit the supermarket yourself, the following supermarkets come highly recommended, and are all within 20minutes driving from Berth One.
+If you prefer to visit the supermarket yourself, the following supermarkets come highly recommended and are all within 20 minutes of driving from Berth One.